23003324/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Algorithm

-1. Load necessary libraries like numpy, pandas, and StandardScaler for scaling features and target variables.
+1.Import necessary libraries for numerical operations, data handling, and preprocessing.

-2.Implement a linear_regression function that uses gradient descent to minimize the cost function and compute optimal model parameters (theta).

-3.Read the dataset from a CSV file, extract features (X) and target variable (y), and convert them to numeric types.

-4.Scale both the feature matrix (X1) and target variable (y) using StandardScaler to improve gradient descent performance.

-5.Call the linear_regression function with the scaled features and target to compute the model parameters (theta).
+2.Load the startup dataset (50_Startups.csv) using pandas.

+3.Extract feature matrix X and target vector y from the dataset.

+4.Convert feature and target values to float and reshape if necessary.

+5.Standardize X and y using StandardScaler.

+6.Add a column of ones to X to account for the bias (intercept) term.

+7.Initialize model parameters (theta) to zeros.

+8.Perform gradient descent to update theta by computing predictions and adjusting for error.

+9.Input a new data point, scale it, and add the intercept term.

-6.Scale new data using the same scaler, apply the model parameters (theta), and inverse scale the prediction to get the final result.
+10.Predict the output using learned theta, then inverse-transform it to get the final result.
 ## Program:
 ```
 /*